oskariorg/rpc-client/README.md

 When the iframe is about to be unmounted, the app should call `synchronizer.destroy()` to cleanup event listeners related to the RPC channel.

 The handlers given in the Array above define the implementation of the synchronization.
-Uncoupled aspects of the map content can be implemented in separate handlers, each handler manging only a part of the Oskari map state.
+Uncoupled aspects of the map content can be implemented in separate handlers, each handler managing only a part of the Oskari map state.
 Handlers must implement the following interface methods:

 **init(channel) {...}** <br>
 Called with the RPC channel as argument immediately after the channel is ready.
 Good place to start listening for events etc.